Beliavsky/Fortran-code-on-GitHub/README.md

 [ParaFEM](https://github.com/ParaFEM/ParaFEM): open source parallel finite element analysis library that is documented by the text book "Programming the Finite Element Method"

 [ParallelFEM-Fortran](https://github.com/chennachaos/PFEMFort): Parallel programming for Finite Element Analysis using Fortran and PETSc, by chennachaos.
 This code includes several parallel implementations for the Lapalace equation and linear elasticity in 2D and 3D.

+[ParMETIS for fpm](https://github.com/gnikit/parmetis-fpm): Fortran API and a source repackaging by gnikit of [ParMETIS](https://github.com/KarypisLab/ParMETIS), an MPI-based library for partitioning graphs, serial programs for partitioning graphs, partitioning finite element meshes, and producing fill reducing orderings for sparse matrices, from KarypisLab

 [PSyclone](https://github.com/stfc/PSyclone): domain-specific compiler for Finite Difference/Volume/Element Earth-system models in Fortran